dogeONE-bit/RIOG/README.md

-The code will be released soon.
+The code has been released.
+Please choose master branch in github.